evelynjulia/a500_notebooks/class_notes.md

 surface layer similarity is so important because it’s in every model

-To update from a forked repo
+To update from a forked repo:

-git fetch upstream
+`git fetch upstream`

-git checkout master
+`git checkout master`

-git merge upstream/master
+`git merge upstream/master`

 parallelism